-Browsing multiple species (usually goats and sheep) together on the same site can be very effective for fuel reduction projects, particularly when the target vegetation is a combination of grass, forbs, and shrubs.
+Utilizing multiple species together on the same site can be very effective for fuel reduction projects, particularly when the target vegetation is a combination of grass, forbs, and shrubs.
 Taking advantage of the dietary preferences of each herbivore can result in a more complete fuel reduction project.
-Grazing animals such as sheep will consume the grass and forbs, while browsing animals such as goats will consume the more woody material within their reach (up to 7 feet high).
+Grazing animals such as sheep or cattle will consume the grass and forbs, while browsing animals such as goats will consume the woodier material within their reach (up to 7 feet high).

-Fuel reduction will also be dependent on the stocking rate, or the number of animals per unit area (density), over the specified period of time.
+Fuel reduction will also be dependent on the stocking rate, or the number of animals per unit area (density), over the specified lengths of time.
 Prescribed herbivory is generally performed at high stocking densities for short periods of time to encourage the animals to compete amongst each other for limited resources.
 This strategy encourages the animals to uniformly consume all the vegetation present and not preferentially browse and graze on only the most nutritious vegetation available.
-This strategy also helps with animal health as the livestock balance the amount of nutritious and less-nutritious vegetation in their diet over short time periods.
-It is not uncommon to see stocking rates equivalent to 450-900 animals per acre for a 24 hour period.
+This strategy also aids in animal health as the livestock balance the amount of nutritious and less-nutritious vegetation in their diet over short time periods.
+It is not uncommon to see stocking rates equivalent to 450-900 of sheep or goats per acre for a 24-hour period.

-Consumption per day of both grazers and browsers can be calculated by the following rules of thumb:
+Consumption per day of both grazers and browsers can be calculated by the following general rules:

 • Goats will eat approximately 3% of their body weight per day of the dry matter weight of the forage being consumed.

-• Sheep, horses and cattle will eat approximately 2% of their body weight in dry matter per day.
+• Sheep, horses, and cattle will eat approximately 2% of their body weight in dry matter per day.

-A 100 pound goat would consume approximately 12 pounds of green brush per day.
-If the project objective is to reduce one ton (2,000 pounds) of brush per day from a specified area, it would take approximately one hundred seventy (170) 100 pound goats to accomplish that objective.
-By calculating the amount of biomass to be removed, the project’s necessary mob size (number of animals) and length of the foraging period can be calculated.
-These “rules of thumb” will help during the contracting phase of project development.
-There is not a typical mob size for multi-species systems; however, one herder can handle up to 1,500 head of goats and sheep and one semi-truck can transport approximately 400-450 goats and sheep.
+A 100-pound goat would consume approximately 12 pounds of green brush per day.
+If the project objective is to reduce one ton (2,000 pounds) of brush per day from a specified area, it would take approximately one hundred seventy (170) 100-pound goats to accomplish that objective.
+By calculating the amount of biomass to be removed, the proper number of animals and length of the foraging period can be calculated.
+This guidance will help during the contracting phase of project development.
+There is not a typical mob size for multi-species systems; however, one herder can handle up to 1,500 head of goats and sheep and one semi-truck can transport approximately 400-450 goats and sheep, 35 cows, or 70-100 stockers (calves).
 The ratio of grazers to browsers can be tailored to the targeted vegetation to be removed.

-Forage species being targeted for herbivory may not always provide a nutritionally adequate diet for the animals., mineral, or protein supplements may be required to maintain animal health and productivity.
+Forage species being targeted for herbivory may not always provide a nutritionally adequate diet for the animals; therefore, mineral, or protein supplements may be required to maintain animal health and productivity.
 Toxic plants can be a challenge, particularly with sheep.
-Goats seem to be resistant to most serious toxins but may limit their intake of scrub or forbs depending on the time of year or elevation.
-The contract grazer will be able to identify any special constraints on the site and may be able to suggest seasonal project timing that will best meet the project’s objectives.
+Goats seem to be frequently resistant to most serious toxins but may limit their intake of scrub or forbs depending on the time of year or elevation.
+See University of California Agriculture and Natural Resources publication on livestock poisoning by plants in California (Forero et al. 2011).
+The experienced contract grazer will be able to identify any special constraints on the site and may be able to suggest seasonal project timing that will best meet the project’s objectives.

 BEST MANAGEMENT PRACTICES